Kathleen Stewart

 Kathleen Stewart (born 1958 Sydney) is an Australian writer.
 She has written eight novels, and published two books of poetry.
 Her novel Spilt Milk was shortlisted for the NSW Premier's Award, and her memoir The After Life was shortlisted for the Nita Kibble Literary Award.
 Her novel Men of Bad Character was published by the University of Queensland Press in June, 2010.

 Personal life

-She currently lives in the Blue Mountains.
+She currently lives in the Blue Mountains of Australia.